how did these supreme tees turn up in a suburban kmart — for $4? | read | i-D

 This article was originally published by i-D Australia.

-Buried in the pile of $4 tees, CokeSlurpees discovered a tonne of Supreme-labelled blanks, in yellow, white, teal and green.
+Buried in the pile of $4 tees, CokeSlurpees discovered a ton of Supreme-labeled blanks in yellow, white, teal, and green.
 They had watermarks on the tags and all.
 Too good to be true?
-Maybe, but things like this happen all the time, though rarely with labels as tightly-held as Supreme.
-It's common practise for retail giants to buy liquidation lots when companies go under: the cut-price bulk-buys can easily be resold for a profit.
+Maybe, but things like this happen all the time, though rarely with labels as coveted as Supreme.
+It's common practice for retail giants to buy liquidation lots when companies go under: the cut-price bulk-buys can easily be resold for a profit.

 Read: How much would it cost to build a house out of Supreme bricks?

-Now, Supreme are famously tight lipped about where they source their blank tees from, but fans have long hypothesised American Apparel are a key supplier (brands like Gildan and Hanes get thrown around a lot too).
-When American Apparel folded, their remaining stock wouldn't have been shipped to Supreme for screen-printing as intended, and instead made its way off to Kmart.
+Now, Supreme is famously tight lipped about where it sources its blank tees from, but fans have long hypothesized American Apparel was a key supplier (brands like Gildan and Hanes get thrown around a lot too).
+When American Apparel folded, its remaining stock wouldn't have been shipped to Supreme for screen-printing as intended, and instead made its way to Kmart.

 Read: We imagined what it would be like to date every single one of the boys in Charli XCX's new video.